Ways to Determine Neighborhood Crime Rates Before You Move

 Determine Crime Rates by City: What You Need to Know Before You Move

 When looking for a new home, it’s important to look for clues to see what the neighborhood is like.
 Is it noisy?
 Are there bars on the windows of nearby businesses?
 Are there neighborhood watch signs?
 All of these things factor into one big concern: safety.
-So how do you know the neighborhoods you’re considering are safe or not?
+So how do you know whether the neighborhoods you’re considering are safe or not?
 Here are several ways to determine neighborhood crime rates before you move.

 How to find out about crime in a neighborhood